Friendly Photo Shoot 11/11/10

 I had the great pleasure of walking with Robin Miner-Swartz on April 27.
 She provided the perfect commentary as we explored the intricate streets within Lansing’s West Side Neighborhood.
 Robin is not shy in accepting her role as “Lansing’s Greatest Cheerleader”, in fact she revels in it.
 She can usually be found spending her Thursday lunch hour working on a Lunch With a Purpose non profit project.
 She was also a vibrant participant in Lansing’s first TEDx Lansing as well as having a lead roll in TEDx 2.0.
 In addition to all the volunteer projects she participates in Robin has a “day job” as Director of Communications at Capital Region Community Foundation.

-Despite the possibility of more rain, I was able to convince Patrick O’Meara to come along for a quick walk around REO Town today, March 25, 2011.
+Ground Breaking Despite the possibility of more rain, I was able to convince Patrick O’Meara to come along for a quick walk around REO Town today, March 25, 2011.
 We were both attending the ground breaking ceremony for Board of Water & Light’s new natural gas power plant.
 Although Pat doesn’t appear much in my blogs for this project he has been one hundred percent behind me and this project.
 Patrick is my go to guy for all things programming, website and computers in general.
 I often call him the smartest programmer in the Lansing area, and as if wife I’m not partial at all:) As the lead programmer and owner of O’Meara Consulting he provides these services to multiple businesses in the Lansing area, New York and Virginia.
 His collaboration with multiple, local design studios allows him the unique opportunity to be involved with many Lansing area events.
 He also gets drug into my multiple volunteer adventures as a mostly willing guest.
 Born and raised in Lansing he is passionate about keeping Lansing strong and vibrant for his family.

 I was so happy to see Susan pull into Cooley Garden’s for City Saunter’s first Photo Walk on June 21, 2011.
 Susan is a fellow photographer that enjoys sharing her gorgeous photos of her two adorable kids.
 When not enjoying her passion she is deeply involved with her other passion; teaching.
 Susan is one of many outstanding teachers in the Lansing school district.
 She is also a fellow Eastern Quaker from the class of 1988 and is often assisting me with alumni activities as an alumni committee member.

 My father in law J. Patrick O’Meara has joined me on two walks; A Simple Walk for Peace and A Walk in the Park.
 Mr. O’Meara, as I knew him while a student at Otto Middle School, has a Ph.D in education from MSU.
 He was a renowned teacher of history for 38 years at Otto.
 Nine years later I became his first child-in-law.
-I then renamed him to Pat, but after a while of the two Pats confusion I again renamed him to Dad O. My father in law is the type of man that I wish there was a lesson book to teach all young men how to act.
+I then renamed him to Pat, but after a while of the two Pats confusion I again renamed him to Dad O. My father in law is the type of man who I wish there was a lesson book to teach all young men how to act.
 He is loyal and committed to the many areas he feels strongly about, especially his family.
 There is a strength in him that is beyond admirable.
 I am very fortunate that his oldest son, my Patrick, has many of these qualities as well.
 I always appreciate the love and support they both have given to me and this project.

 Emanuele Berry has actually joined me on my walks twice now.
 The first was July 2011 and covered in my blog Summer Storm.
 Emanuele is the news director for MSU’s IMPACT 89 FM student radio.
 Our July walk was an interactive interview; we walked, she asked questions about my project.
 That interview ran on the air later that month Click to listen to interview.
 At the beginning of this year Emanuele got back in contact with me for another interview.
 This one will air on Focal Point another MSU student produced news cast.
 It’s always exciting to get contacted by the media.
 It’s even more exciting when they join me for my walks!